Vaishnvi/Underwater-Plastic-Detection-and-Cleaning-using-Computer-Vision-and-Deep-Learning/README.md

 • The collected garbage would be compressed in a compressor attached and would be collected in an attached net.
 Further Work: 1.Augmentation and training model 2.Adding new classes of garbage

 Model is trained on images and videos.
+You can find videos and image detection in output folder.

-Few examples of detecting underwater plastic are shown -
+Few examples of detecting underwater plastic are shown below -

 <img src="https://github.com/Vaishnvi/Underwater-Plastic-Detection-and-Cleaning-using-Computer-Vision-and-Deep-Learning/blob/master/output/WhatsApp%20Image%202020-06-25%20at%2015.48.27.jpeg" width="800">
 <img src="https://github.com/Vaishnvi/Underwater-Plastic-Detection-and-Cleaning-using-Computer-Vision-and-Deep-Learning/blob/master/output/IMG_20200625_152348__01.jpg" width="800">